Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

-Moreover, these branched surfaces still satisfy property (iii) in \Cref{defn:avbs}.
-They also satisfy a modified version of property (ii): their complementary regions are surfaces with boundary $L$ times an interval $I$, with $\partial L \times I$ being the cusp circles.
+Moreover, these branched surfaces still satisfy \Cref{defn:vbs}(iii).
+They also satisfy a modified version of \Cref{defn:vbs}(ii): their complementary regions are surfaces with boundary $L$ times an interval $I$, with $\partial L \times I$ being the cusp circles.
 From these two properties, one can check that these branched surfaces are foliar, i.e. they are laminar and have product complementary regions, hence carry foliations by \cite{Li02}.
-It might be interesting to study whether property (iii) implies any special properties of the foliations these branched surfaces carry. \end{rmk}
+It might be interesting to study whether \Cref{defn:vbs}(iii) implies any special properties of the foliations these branched surfaces carry. \end{rmk}

 \begin{rmk} One can obtain veering branched surfaces on unit tangent bundles of orbifolds via a generalization of the construction.
 Let $c$ be a collection of curves on an orbifold $S$ that lie away from the cone points.
-Suppose $c$ is filling, that is, components of $S \backslash \backslash c$ are polygons with at most one cone point each, and suppose that each complementary region has nonpositive index.
+Suppose $c$ is filling, that is, components of $S \cut c$ are polygons with at most one cone point each, and suppose that each complementary region has nonpositive index.
 (Here, the \textit{index} of a disc with $n$ corners and a cone point of order $p$ is defined to be $\frac{1}{p}-\frac{n}{4}$.)
 Then one can define the portion of the branched surface above $c$ as before, and when extending into $T^1 S|_Q$, we can take a manifold cover $\widetilde{Q}$ of the region $Q$.
-We lift the train track on $T^1 Q|_{\partial Q}$ to $T^1 \widetilde{Q}|_{\partial \widetilde{Q}}$, then extend it inside $T^1 \widetilde{Q}$ using the same movie and same block to cap off the movie, and quotient it down to $T^1 Q$ by observing that the movie is equivariant under deck transformations of $T^1 \widetilde{Q} \to T^1 Q$, which are just lifts of rotations of $Q$. \end{rmk}
+We lift the train track on $T^1 Q|_{\partial Q}$ to $T^1 \widetilde{Q}|_{\partial \widetilde{Q}}$, then extend it inside $T^1 \widetilde{Q}$ using the same movie and same block to cap off the movie, and quotient it down to $T^1 Q$ by observing that the movie is equivariant under deck transformations of $T^1 \widetilde{Q} \to T^1 \widetilde{Q}$, which are just lifts of rotations of $Q$. \end{rmk}

 \begin{rmk} Here is yet another generalization of the construction.
 Let $c$ be a filling collection of curves on a surface $S$.
 We allow $c$ to have multiple intersections now, and consider $c$ as a graph with even valence at each vertex.
-Consider each complementary region of $c$ as a disc with angles $\frac{\pi}{p_i}$ at the vertices of $c$, where $2p_i$ are the valences of the vertices.
+Consider each complementary region of $c$ as a disc with angle $\frac{\pi}{p_i}$ at each $2p_i$-valent vertex of $c$.